top of page

 Innovation continued with the opening of the Biblical Botanical Garden, the creation of Rabbi Walter Jacob and his wife, Irene Jacob.
 Rabbi Jacob, a past president of the CCAR, is the founder of the Solomon B. Freehof Institute of Progressive Halakhah and of the Abraham Geiger College, established in 1999 as the first rabbinic seminary in Continental Europe since the Holocaust.

-Through the initiatives of Rabbis Marc N. Staitman (1997-2003), Aaron Bisno (2004-present), and Sharyn Henry (1999-present), as well as lay-led activities, Rodef Shalom has continued an active involvement in social justice issues on the local, national, and international levels.
+Through the initiatives of Rabbis Marc N. Staitman (1997-2003), Aaron Bisno (2004-2022), and Sharyn Henry (1999-present), as well as lay-led activities, Rodef Shalom has continued an active involvement in social justice issues on the local, national, and international levels.
 Worship services in a variety of styles offer congregants the opportunity for meaningful engagement with Jewish ritual practices.

 In 1938, Rodef Shalom built a large education wing to house the growing number of children enrolled in the Religious School.
 That space is now shared with the Rodef Shalom Family Center and Preschool, which provides a nurturing and safe environment for the healthy development of each child within a framework of Jewish values.
 Another addition, in 1954, created a social hall that has become a gathering place for community meetings and social events.
 The large space gives Rodef Shalom the opportunity to partner with other organizations for events such as Empty Bowls, which raises funds and awareness to reduce food insecurity, and Outrageous Bingo, which supports fun and fundraising for the LGBTQIA community and other philanthropies.
 Recent renovations have opened up our physical spaces to new partners and community organizations by providing greater accessibility while maintaining an appropriate level of security.